Managed relay + open-source runtime

 "https://api.corsproxy.dev/proxy?url=https://api.github.com/users/octocat"

-Create an account →
+Create a free account →

 Self-hosted